stoman/HashCode2018/README.md

 output files (for instance by `make data`), then call `make grades.html` and open the resulting HTML file in a browser.
 More commands can be found in the `Makefile`.

-Most code is written during the 4 hours of the contest and therefore not optimized.

 # Authors